jogaudard/phdthesis_toolbox/README.md

 Which means that when you are just starting, you should just call at least one reference of each to be able to render.

+To display the PhD papers with “Paper I:” before the entry, I did not find a better solution than modifying the entry in the bib file, before the first author.

 # Table with author contributions

 To setup the Plume workflow, I can only point to Arnaud’s excellent